Autumn 2018 briefing

 Of course, it’s not these events in themselves that stop people buying and selling; it’s the fear of the unknown, which might affect finances, jobs and property prices.

 Fear makes us more tentative.

 For those who, have a real need and/or real desire to buy, or sell and buy, our best advice is to accept that abnormal is the new normal and start the process.

 The alternative is to go on putting your life on hold for years.

 The market has been relatively stable, and there has been plenty of opportunity for good negotiation.

 Local Market Comment:

-London – ”prices have settled down and there’s little movement either up or down.
-There’s been a very positive start to the year with plenty of property selling and there’s an optimistic feel to the market.”
+London – ”prices have settled down and there’s little movement either up or down.”

 Country – ”while the rural market is showing little in the way of increased activity, there’s massive increase in demand for good family houses in market towns.”